swaptacular/swpt_login/README.md

 # operations.
 REPLICA_POSTGRES_URL=

-# Set this to the URL for the Redis server instance which the login and
+# Set this to the URL for the Redis-compatible server instance which
-# consent apps should use.
-It is highly recommended that your Redis instance
+# the login and consent apps should use.
+It is highly recommended that
-# is backed by disk storage.
-If not so, your users might be inconvenienced
+# your Redis-compatible instance is backed by disk storage.
+If not so,
-# when your Redis instace is restarted.
+# your users might be inconvenienced when your Redis instace is
+# restarted.
 REDIS_URL=redis://redis:6379/0

 # Optional URL for one of the nodes of the Redis Cluster which the